3RD AIRLABS EXPERT TALK: ALL-WEATHER-DRONES

 There is no doubt about the increase in demand for drones, from small to large scale, both in the public and private sector.
 The European Drone Outlook Study estimates that the European drone market will represent EUR 10 billion annually by 2035, based on the assumption of drones operating and being constrained by weather to only 200 days per annum.
 The expert panel agreed on the limiting factors of severe rain, snow, and icing weather conditions for the operational availability.
 However, the effects of those conditions on the operation of multicopters are relatively unknown.
 Furthermore, no civil weather-related certification specifications and rules for operation of those UAS currently exist.

-The participants of this workshop believe that weather-related certification rules will be also relevant for small UAS in the course of BVLOS (beyond visual line osight) operations, whereby a risk-based approach may be used.
+The participants of this workshop believe that weather-related certification rules will be also relevant for small UAS in the course of BVLOS (beyond visual line of sight) operations, whereby a risk-based approach may be used.

 A clear recommendation for research and development work is in the field of icing detection and protection.
 As a first step, a reliable detection system is indispensable, which informs the pilot/operator as soon as the UAS is facing icing conditions and allows the UAS to safely exit those conditions.
 State of the art research work – coming from within the AIRlabs consortium – shows that there is limited time available (1-2 minutes) for such exit procedures until the UAS gets into critical flight conditions.
 De-icing systems face the challenge that there is very limited energy available to operate such ice protection systems.
 The participants of this workshop agreed that electro-thermal systems may be requiring too much energy.